Copaiba

-Copaiba is a stimulant oleoresin obtained from the trunk of several pinnate-leaved South American leguminous trees (genus Copaifera).
+Copaiba is an oleoresin obtained from the trunk of several pinnate-leaved South American leguminous trees (genus Copaifera).
 The thick, transparent exudate varies in color from light gold to dark brown, depending on the ratio of resin to essential oil.
 Copaiba is used in making varnishes and lacquers.

 The balsam may be steam distilled to give copaiba oil, a colorless to light yellow liquid with the characteristic odor of the balsam and an aromatic, slightly bitter, pungent taste.
 The oil consists primarily of sesquiterpene hydrocarbons; its main component is β-caryophyllene.
 The oil also contains significant amounts of α-bergamotene, α-copaene, and β-bisabolene.
+It is also the primary source of copalic acid.

 Copaiba is also a common name for several species of trees of the legume family native to Tropical Africa and North and South America.

 Uses

 Copaiba is particularly interesting as a source of biodiesel, because of the high yield of 12000 L/ha.
 The resin is tapped from standing trees, with an individual tree yielding 40 L per year.

 Copaiba oil-resins extracted have been used in folk medicine dating back to the 16th century by the natives of north and northeastern Brazil.
 The folk remedies were administered orally or used as an ointment in the treatment of various diseases.
 In Panama, the Yaviza people mix the resin with honey and give it to newborns to impart knowledge and ward off hexes.
 Within the Peruvian Amazon near Iquitos, it is also used as an insect repellent.
 The balsam and its oil are used as fixatives in soap perfumes and fragrances.